Benefits Benefits

 Expand outdoor recreation

-This rail trail would greatly expand access to outdoor recreation, providing places where people can easily get outside to walk, run, bike, and play.
-The trail would be accessible to people of all abilities.
-And it would provide a safe way for kids to get outside, without needing someone to drive them.
-This 31.5-mile linear park would be convenient to many homes and neighborhoods, inviting people of all ages to exercise and enjoy the great outdoors.
+This rail trail will greatly expand access to outdoor recreation, providing places where people can easily get outside to walk, run, bike, and play.
+The trail will be accessible to people of all abilities.
+And it will provide a safe way for kids to get outside, without needing someone to drive them.
+This 31.5-mile linear park will be convenient to many homes and neighborhoods, inviting people of all ages to exercise and enjoy the great outdoors.

 Improve health